eternauta1337/ethernaut-cli/packages/ethernaut-interact/README.md

 This plugin adds the following tasks:

-- abi Prints out the absolute paths of the known ABIs
+- find-abi Prints out the absolute paths of the known ABIs
 - balance Queries the ETH or TOKEN balance of an address
 - contract Interacts with a contract
 - info Retrieves information about a contract address using Etherscan, such as the contract name, ABI, and source code